-At the Amalienborg Palace, the official residence of the Danish Royal Family, you can catch the changing of the guards every day at 12 noon.
+Copenhagen: Copenhagen is where our CIEE Center is located.
+The city is noted for being a very safe, clean city with more bicycles than people!
+It’s easy to get around and there are many parks for relaxation Visit Amalienborg Palace, the official residence of the Danish Royal Family. tocatch the changing of the guards every day at 12 noon.
 At night, head to Tivoli Gardens, the historic park that inspired Walt Disney, to see its dazzling display of twinkling lights.

-Ribe is Denmark’s oldest town, home to a Viking museum and a well-preserved medieval center.
-Climb to the top of Ribe's cathedral tower for an unforgettable view.
-Aarhus features the Old Town, a major open-air museum of urban history and culture.
+Aarhus: This is Denmark’s second largest city.
+It features the Old Town, a major open-air museum of urban history and culture.
 It is also a hot spot for foodies, having won and the title as European Gastronomic region in 2017, and has food markets and festivals for sampling local fare.

 Sample Activities & Excursions

-Most schools in Scandinavia do not offer extracurricular activities.
+Most students will be placed outside of the city of Copenhagen in communities up to three hours away.
+Danish high schools do not offer extracurricular activities.
 Instead, students enroll in sports, clubs, and activities through their local community.
-Don’t fret – your homestay, friends, and Local Coordinator will be happy to help you get involved!
+Don’t fret—your homestay, friends, and Local Coordinator will be happy to help you get involved!

 Dates & Fees

-- Although there is no language requirement for this program, students are encouraged to practice their Swedish, Norwegian, or Danish prior to departure
+- Although there is no language requirement for this program, students are encouraged to practice their Danish prior to departure.

 Program fee includes iNext travel insurance.
 Full inclusions are found online.